 - A solid line on a garment represents a seam line.

 - Draw every detail if you’re creating custom embroidery, print or beading.

-- Develop detailed templates that show the inside of the garment or product that refer to label placement, inside pockets and anything else that could get lost in translation.
+- Develop detailed templates that show the inside of the garment or product that refers to label placement, inside pockets and anything else that could get lost in translation.

 - Garment sketches should have a front and back view.
-Also, include additional sketches of the garments functionality.
+Also, include additional sketches of the functionality of the garment.

 - Accessories require a front, back, side, top, bottom and ¾ view.